jpzk/RoyalJapan/Readme.md

-# Repository Security Notice
+# Using Cursor Cloud Agents for Malware analysis

 I forked the malicious repository and analyzed it using the Cursor Background Agents sandbox and GPT-5.2 Codex.
+For the social engineering part, see [LinkedIn Post](https://www.linkedin.com/feed/update/urn:li:activity:7419343455384014848/).

 This repository contained a multi-stage, malicious execution chain embedded in the frontend configuration.
 The stage-0 trigger has been commented out so the